anuragjha/peerChat/README.md

 #### 1. Decentralized
-Each bot is a server and holds own memory for processing

-Mechanism to know alive peers and identify dead peers by sendinf alive beats.
+Each bot is a server and holds own memory for processing Mechanism to know alive peers and identify dead peers by sending and receieving alive beats.

 #### 2. Chatbox
 API